 …today’s Oscar voters frequently skirt the parallel danger of disregarding sophisticated and intelligent entertainments, considering them to be not as worthy of the best picture Oscar as more ostentatious, pretentious fare.
 Maybe you think every movie these days accomplishes what “The Artist” does.
 If you do, call to mind what you’ve seen in the past year, and think again.

 Many negative opinions about the film have nothing to do with what appears on the screen and everything to do with what was perceived as an aggressive campaign to woo Academy voters.
 It seems to me that the venom is misdirected as the main target should be the ridiculous Oscar nomination and voting process.
-I find it odd that we are constantly told to just appreciate films as films and ignore the peccadilloes of stars and directors but that assertive awards season behavior from Weinstein (the film’s American distributor) forever taints The Artist.
+I find it odd that we are constantly told to just appreciate films as films and ignore the peccadilloes of stars and directors but that obnoxious campaigning from the film’s American distributor forever taints The Artist.
 Mm-hmm.
 Sure.

 Wait a second… rape?